hoanhan101/terminal-chat/README.md

 In the end, we use the client's dictionary to notify everyone in the group chat.

 ### Client
 Each client have 2 threads: one to send and one to receive.

+For the send thread, as we implemented the login interface, the first thing each client send to the server is his/her own username.
+We put a try except block here to make sure that the username will not be NULL.
+Otherwise, send the username or the message to the server.

+For the receive thread, we retrieved the data (an array containing the username and his/her corresponding message) using pickle, and displayed it on the screen.

 ## Testing
 For both TCP and UDP: